3 Career Sectors in Louisiana With Great Opportunities

 Advanced manufacturing uses the latest technologies, resulting in more efficient and precise processes than traditional methods.
 In Louisiana, many advanced manufacturing workers, such as process technicians and mechanical engineers, are employed in petrochemical production plants.
 This is largely due to the state's abundant crude oil and natural gas resources.
 Take a look at these numbers:

-- Average salary of a Louisiana chemical plant and system operator—$68,1508
+- Average salary of a Louisiana chemical plant and system operator—$68,1509

 In addition to workers who are directly involved in manufacturing, this sector employs many business and information technology professionals.
-Employment in the broad category of professional, technical, and scientific workers is expected to increase over 16 percent from 2016 to 2026.6 That number includes professionals such as network administrators, who earn an average salary of $65,090 in Louisiana.8 It's possible to enter the field of network administration with a two-year associate degree.
+Employment in the broad category of professional, technical, and scientific workers is expected to increase over 16 percent from 2016 to 2026.6 That number includes professionals such as network administrators, who earn an average salary of $68,380 in Louisiana.9 It's possible to get started in the field of network administration with a two-year associate degree.8

 - Sound engineering technician—$88,610

 - Public relations specialist—$53,390